-The card manufacturer creates activation data, i.e., PIN codes, that enables the use of the keys.
-Individual PIN codes and PUK codes are computed and transferred on to the card and, in encrypted form, on to a response file for transfer into the card manufacturer's production system.
-When the cards have been delivered, the corresponding encrypted PIN and PUK codes are transferred to a department that is separate from card manufacturing, where the PIN and PUK letters are then printed.
+The card manufacturer creates activation data, i.e., activation codes, that enables the use of the keys.
+Individual activations codes are computed and transferred on to the card and, in encrypted form, on to a response file for transfer into the card manufacturer's production system.
+When the cards have been delivered, the corresponding encrypted activation codes are transferred to a department that is separate from card manufacturing, where the activation code letters are then printed.
 The letters are sent to the address given by the applicant in the card application once the agreed period of time has elapsed since the cards were sent.